MongoDB integration with FastNetMon Advanced

 Please note that this change is included in FastNetMon 2.0.362 and newer releases.

-To address issue with MongoDB excessive logging we can recommend enabling logrotate for MongoDB log file /var/log/mongodb/mongod.log.
+To address the issue with MongoDB's excessive logging, we can recommend enabling logrotate for the MongoDB log file /var/log/mongodb/mongod.log.

-As first step please make following changes to MongoDB configuration file /etc/mongod.conf:
+As a first step, please makethe following changes to the MongoDB configuration file /etc/mongod.conf:

 systemLog: